As cases surge, Rowan Board of Health recommends mask wearing to slow COVID-19 - Salisbury Post

 The board’s recommendation came on the eve of the first day of school for students in the Rowan-Salisbury School System.
 While the school board has made masks optional, the district will comply with an order from the Center for Disease Control requiring masks on public transportation, including school buses.
 Harris attended a school board meeting on Monday night and provided its members with an update on the state of COVID-19 in the county.

 The number of positive COVID cases in Rowan County, Harris said, is currently higher than it was at the start of last school year.
 Rowan County is considered by the CDC to have a high community transmission rate.
-There have been 879 new cases in the past two weeks and the county now has a daily percent positive of 16.3%.
+There have been 944 new cases in the past two weeks and about 16.3% of cases are coming back positive.
 The latest state data shows 322 people have died from COVID-19 in Rowan County.
 Six of those deaths have come in the last week.

 Children under the age of 12 are not currently eligible for the vaccine and only 17% of children 12 to 17 in Rowan County are currently vaccinated, according to the Health Department.
 The Board of Health is encouraging parents of children who are eligible for the shot to get them vaccinated.